 According to the American Heart Association, people with AF are about five times more likely to have a stroke and AF is thought to be responsible for approximately 15% to 20% of the estimated 700,000 strokes that occur annually in the United States.
-Further, 35% of AF patients will have a stroke in their lifetime and AF-related strokes tend to be severe.
+It is estimated that 90% of cardiac clots in AF patients form in the left atrial appendage.
+AF-related strokes tend to be severe and approximately 35% of AF patients will have a stroke in their lifetime.
 Studies suggest that 25% of people who have an AF-related stroke die within the first thirty days following their stroke and over 40% are permanently bedridden.
-AF accounts for \$6.7 billion in hospitalization-related costs in the United States each year and an estimated 5 million office visits annually.
+AF accounts for \$6.7 billion in hospitalization-related costs in the United States each year and an estimated 5 million in office visits annually.
 Additional costs include the cost of drugs and indirect costs, such as the management of AF-related strokes, the costs of which are believed to be significant.

 AF is a condition that doctors often find difficult to treat and, historically, there has been no widely accepted long-term cure for AF.
-Doctors typically begin treating AF with drugs, which are often ineffective, not welltolerated and may be associated with serious side effects.
+Doctors typically begin treating AF with drugs, which are often ineffective, not well-tolerated and may be associated with serious side effects.
 Patients who cannot effectively be treated with drugs may be candidates to undergo catheter-based procedures to treat their AF.
 To perform a catheter ablation, an electrophysiologist performs the ablation from the inside of the heart using a flexible catheter.
 The heart is reached via a blood vessel, most commonly through the femoral vein.
 Catheter-based procedures are often technically challenging, can be associated with serious complications, are generally not indicated for a certain population of AF patients and have been known to yield inconsistent results.
 Implantable devices, such as pacemakers and defibrillators, are sometimes used to reduce the frequency and symptoms of AF although they are not designed to treat the underlying disease.
 In the past, an open-heart surgical procedure known as the "cut and sew Maze" was used to treat AF, but this procedure has not been widely adopted because it is technically challenging, highly invasive and involves long recovery times.

-Of the patients undergoing open-heart surgery in the United States, we estimate that approximately 80,000 of these patients are potential candidates for surgical ablation using our products.
+Of the patients undergoing open-heart surgery in the United States, we estimate that over 80,000 of these patients are potential candidates for surgical ablation using our ablation products.
 Of the United States population diagnosed with AF, approximately 12%, or 300,000, of these patients are symptomatic and do not respond to drug therapy or are intolerant to the drugs used to treat AF.
-For these patients, the cut and sew Maze procedure is typically too invasive and catheter ablation is often not indicated.
+For these patients, the cut and sew Maze procedure is typically too invasive and catheter ablation may not be indicated.
 Accordingly, we believe that there is a large population of under-treated patients who would potentially benefit from minimally invasive AF treatment using our Isolator system and related products, and that these patients comprise our largest growth opportunity.